It's so easy (and so unfair) how quickly your entryway can go from clean to chaos -- and that chaos makes trying to get out the door brutal.

 The process is simple enough for even the newest DIYer.
 Levai created the organizer by combining painted wood, fabric, a few small hooks, and a $15 wall magazine rack from Ikea.

 But not all paper needs to be saved, and mail-sorting procrastination is the stuff cluttered entryways are made of.
-Setting up your recycling center near your entryway — in the closet or a free corner — can turn paper sorting into a quick, easy to-do task every time you walk in the door.
+Setting up your recycling center near your entryway -- in the closet or a free corner -- can turn paper sorting into a quick, easy ask every time you walk in the door.

-If you have the space, add a shredder into the mix or add a whiteboard for reminders.
+If you have the space, add a shredder into the mix or a whiteboard for reminders.

 While antique mail sorters may not be available everywhere, you can create your own by converting a bookshelf or cabinet, bundling cut PVC piping into handmade cubbies, or buying a large shoe cubby.
 Davis' solution is perfect for her long, thin mudroom, which is 17 feet long, but only five feet wide.

 "It's hard to miss, so it's a great reminder for the kids to take off their shoes," Davis says.